hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 of those to all of those methods that allocate memory towards their result object and are not already covered by `build_` (that is, the simpler ones).

+## naming conventions around events :[#175]

+because most of these are method naming conventions we put this node here but there are some that are not.

++ "handle" - this word must be used in the method name IFF that method takes no arguments and results in a proc form of an event handler. we do not define the signature of the event handler proc here. we do not proscribe a method visibility here - use the visibility that is appropriate for the method.

+  these methods will often constitute a "getter" to provide a proc that will be consumed by a "setter" or named iambic term whose name starts with (see below) `on_`.

++ `maybe_receive_event` - this has a fixed signature and is the preferred way for an object to expose event reception.

++ `on_` - this looks good as an iambic property name in an argument stream or setter method in a DSL for setting handler procs, but otherwise we don't like it for public method names, per the below rule about "receive". we now discourage `on_error`, `on_info` etc and rather prefer something like `on_event_selectively` where the caller does the dispatching herself (see `receive` below).

++ `on_event` as a named argument this is what to use if your event model is non-selective, but we prefer (see below) `on_event_selectively`). do not use this for a method name unless it is an old-fashioned DSL setter.

++ `on_event_selectively` as a named argument this is now the preferred means of passing event handler from caller to actor. do not use this name for a method name unless it is an old-fashioned DSL setter.

++ "receive" - this word must be used in the method name IFF that method constitutes an exposed means of [selectively] receiving event objects or other arbitrary event-driven data or .. events.

+  ergo these methods must be public. for private methods that are conditional branch nodes of for example a public "receive" method, see `when_` above.

+  "semantic routing" of the event is the concern of the receiver not the sender: whether a given event is interpreted as for example informational vs. an error vs. a payload event is ultimately a product of the design of the event receiver. indeed, the same kind of event can be interpreted variously as error or not based on circumstances that are the private concern of the receiver (for example, action).

+  as such we discourage sematically charged names like `receive_info` and `receive_error`. just use `receive_event` and let the receiver sort it out.

+  it is necessary to mention that in practice for convenience and "tight code" the receiver often falls back on the value in the `ok` tag of the event to determine its semantics which effectively lets the sender steer the handling of the event in these cases - but this must not be assumed to be always the case - ultimately it is the receiver that gets to make the final judgement on how an event is to be interpreted.

+  it is fine to use this prefix for methods that signify and/or pass events between familiar, ad-hoc or low-level objects:
+  `receive_prepared_foobric` where "foobric" is some business-specific concern, or even events without metadata (`receive_termination_signal`).

+  see #signing below.

++ `receive_event` - this is the old-schoool, simpler, non-conditional
+  form of exposed event reception method. it has a fixed, monadic signature of one argument (the event) and cannot take blocks.

++ "send" - this word must be used in the method name (but must never be the only word) IFF that method privately sends an event object outward from "inside" itself.

+  ergo these methods must be private. if you want a public method that receives events, see "receive" above.

+  typical examples implementations of such a method include sending an event "upwards" by calling the `receive_event` method of a parent node, or sending an event "outward" to a modality adapter.

+  see #signing below.

+### :#signing

+when we use the verb "sign" in the context of events we mean the process of in some way adding more context to an event to make it clearer for example under what action it occurred. we are not yet sure whether it makes more sense to "sign" an event in a sender method or a receiver method; so as such we are encouraging the use of more descrptive names for methods that sign the events they produce or transform.